chaser164/gutcheck/README.md

 GUTCHECK
 This is an ongoing personal project of mine that attaches a comment section to any web page.
-Currently, I'm using this README as rough API documentation as well as a place to take notes on the state of the project in general.
+Currently, I'm using this README as rough API documentation as well as a place to take notes on the state of the project in general
+.

-What happens at each endpoint of the API:
+What happens at each endpoint of the API: api/v1/users/

-api/v1/users/
 - GET will return a list of all users and their info
-    - page is only accessible to ADMIN users, so REQUIRES TOKEN AUTHORIZATION PLUS VALIDATION.
+    - page is only accessible to ADMIN users, so REQUIRES TOKEN AUTHORIZATION PLUS VALIDATION. api/v1/users/<int:userid>/

-api/v1/users/<int:userid>/
 - GET will return the specified user and their info
     - page is only accessible to ADMIN users (unless viewing your own profile), so REQUIRES TOKEN AUTHORIZATION PLUS VALIDATION.